ErcGuy/EchoNet2D/README.md

 ## Features

-- Lightweight neural network for 21 hand keypoints
+- Lightweight neural network for 21 hand keypoints (Not included due to size limits)
-- Trained on publicly available FreiHAND dataset with 128x128 input resolution
+- Uses on publicly available FreiHAND dataset with 128x128 input resolution
-- Includes data loading, training, evaluation, and visualization scripts, and a pretrained model
+- Includes data loading, training, evaluation, and visualization scripts
 - Simple Tkinter-based GUI for quick inference and visualization on new images
 - Modular code structure for easy customization and extension